digitaljhelms/digi-grid/README.md

 ## Usage

-To digest this project as a sub-project into super-project, the super-project must have access to a [Ruby](https://www.ruby-lang.org/en/) binary and the [Compass](http://compass-style.org/) gem.
+To digest this project as a sub-project into super-project, the super-project must have access to either [Libsass](http://libsass.org/) or a [Ruby](https://www.ruby-lang.org/en/) binary and the [Sass](http://sass-lang.com/) gem.

 The grid uses the following configuration variables: